GSA/fedramp-gov/_posts/2019-03-07-reviewing-the-sar-best-practices-for-cloud-service-providers.md

 layout: blog-page
 tags: coordinating-a-security-assessment-report
 ---
-Cloud Service Providers (CSPs) pursuing a Low, Moderate, or High FedRAMP authorization are required to partner with a third-party assessment organization (3PAO) to perform an assessment of their cloud service offering.
+Cloud Service Providers (CSPs) pursuing a Low, Moderate, or High FedRAMP authorization are required to partner with a Third-Party Assessment Organization (3PAO) to perform an assessment of their cloud service offering.
 3PAOs perform comprehensive independent and objective assessments of a CSP’s service offering and document the results of that assessment in the Security Assessment Report (SAR).

 The FedRAMP PMO has compiled best practices for 3PAOs, Agencies, and CSPs to leverage when reviewing the SAR.